Beaver & Cub Camp

 Camp is one of the major events of our 1st Wargrave Calendar – a time to make lasting memories, make new friends, and find new courage.

 Before our Beavers ‘swim up’ to Cubs, we always ask them about their best memories of their time in Beavers.
-They almost always say Camp!
+They always say Camp!